vedant-aero-ml/SR_Schlieren/README.md

-# D-SRA-pytorch
+# D-SRA-Pytorch

 This repository implements a deep-running model for super resolution of flow images captured by high-speed camera.
- Super resolution allows you to pass low resolution images to CNN and restore them to high resolution.
- More details about D-SRA model can be found in following paper:
- [Deep-learning-based super resolution reconstruction of highspeed imaging in fluids]

- ## architecture
+ ## Architecture
  ![Degradation model] -------------------> contains all codes of degradation model, including:  train_De.py, predict_De.py [SRA model]  ----------------------->contains all codes of SRA model, including:  SRA_train.py, SRA _predict.py
  ![data] ---------------------> contains all data of D-SRA model training and testing, including LRHF, HRLF for Degradation model, LRHF and LRLF for SRA model

-## how to train
+## How to Train
 run main file
 #training of Degradation model:
 ```bash